danawoodruff/SQLAlchemy/README.md

 ## Surfs Up!

-This exercise utlizes Pandas, SQLAlchemy, SQLite, and Flask to analyze weather data in Hawaii.
+This exercise utIlizes Pandas, SQLAlchemy, SQLite, and Flask to analyze weather data in Hawaii.

 ## Climate Analysis and Exploration